skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 React classes are defined by their `state`.
-When creating a class, you specify a `getInitialState` method which will return the initial state (duh!).
+When creating a class, you specify a `getInitialState` method which will return the initial state.

 After that, the only way to modify the state is to pass which values of the state have changed to `this.setState` so that it can update the DOM.

 A React class takes properties when it's instanciated : they're called `props`.
-They shouldn't be confused with the `state`, its content should only be manipulated from _outside_ of the the class (even though it can still get default values by specifying a `getDefaultProps` method which will return them).
+They shouldn't be confused with the `state`, their content should only be manipulated from _outside_ of the the class (even though it can still get default values by specifying a `getDefaultProps` method which will return them).

-The `state`, however, shall only be modified by the class's own methods.
+The `state`, however, should only be modified by the class's own methods.

-The main advantage to this is that you're always sure, thanks to the systematic call to `render`, that your React component will look and act like you expect it to.
+The main advantage to this is that you're always sure, thanks to the systematic call to `render`, that your React component will have the expected representation.

 Another advantage to React is its in-house diff algorithm.
-The virtual DOM gets diffed against the previous one (which is the one you see), and React works out which operations it needs to execute in order to update the DOM.
+The virtual DOM gets diffed against the previous one (which is the one you see), and React works out the smallest amount of operations needed in order to update the DOM.

 This solves a few issues like keeping track of the caret's position in a text